Hughes OH-6 Cayuse: Into flight

 On 27 February 1963, the first Model 369 prototype performed its maiden flight.
 Originally designated as the YHO-6A according to the Army's designation system, the aircraft was redesignated as the YOH-6A in 1962 when the Department of Defense created a joint designation system for all aircraft.
 A total of five prototypes were built, all of which were powered by a single Allison T63-A-5A turboshaft engine, capable of producing 252 shp.
 The prototypes were delivered to the U.S. Army at Fort Rucker, Alabama, where they competed against the other ten prototype aircraft produced by Bell and Fairchild-Hiller.
 During the course of the competition, the Bell submission, the YOH-4, was eliminated as being underpowered (it was powered by the 250 shp T63-A-5).
 Accordingly, the bidding for the LOH contract came down to Fairchild-Hiller and Hughes.
 Ultimately, Hughes was selected as the winner of the competition.

 During May 1965, the U.S. Army awarded a production contract to Hughes; this initial order for 714 rotorcraft was subsequently increased to 1,300 along with an option for another 114.
 Hughes's price was $19,860 per airframe, without the engine, while Hiller's price was $29,415 per airframe, also without the engine.
 The Hiller design, designated OH-5A, had featured a boosted control system, while the Hughes design did not, a difference that accounted for some of the price increase.
 Hughes is reported to have told his confidant, Jack Real, that he lost over $100 million to construct 1,370 airframes.
 It was reported that Howard Hughes had directed his company to submit a bid at a price beneath the actual production cost of the helicopter in order to secure this order.
 Accordingly, this tactic had resulted in substantial losses being incurred on the contract with the U.S. Army; the company had allegedly anticipated that an extended production cycle would eventually make the rotorcraft financially viable.

-Due to price escalations for both the OH-6 and spare components, the U.S. Army opted to reopen bids for the programme in 1967.
+Due to price escalations for both the OH-6 and spare components, the U.S. Army opted to reopen bids for the program in 1967.
 Accordingly, during 1968, Hughes submitted a bid to build a further 2,700 airframes.
 Stanley Hiller complained to the U.S. Army that Hughes had used unethical procedures; therefore, the Army opened the contract for rebidding by all parties.
 While Hiller did not participate in the rebidding, Bell opted to, submitting their redesigned Model 206.
 Following a competitive fly-off, the Army requested the manufacturers to submit sealed bids.
 Hughes bid $56,550 per airframe, while Bell bid $54,200.
 Reportedly, Hughes had consulted at the last moment with Real, who recommended a bid of $53,550.
 Hughes, without informing Real, raised the bid by $3,000, and thus lost the contract to Bell.
+1,420 of the OH-6A would be produced, not counting the other derivatives.